chevereto/v3-docs/manual/troubleshooting/server-issues.md

 ## PHP

-PHP runs over your Webserver in different flavours and with different libraries and settings that can cause issues:
+PHP runs over your web-server in different favours and with different libraries and settings that can cause issues:

 - Outdated PHP version
 - Misconfiguration in PHP libraries